JoeyGo23/hiring/back-end-engineer.md

 ## Backend PHP Engineer

-Our engineering team at Packback is growing and we're looking for a Backend Engineer with an interest in supporting both our DevOps and Product efforts.
-You will need to be comfortable with server side scripting, automated deployments, and continuous integration as well as writing PHP code in an MVC framework.
+Our engineering team at Packback is growing and we're looking for a dynamic software engineer with an interest in supporting our new and existing products.
+You will need to be comfortable working in a test-driven environment with PHP and MVC frameworks ([Laravel](http://laravel.com/) preferred) and able to contribute in a variety of ways to our small but growing team.

 ### Required Skills
-- 3-5 years with PHP MVC Frameworks (Laravel preferred)
+- 3-5 years with PHP MVC Frameworks
-- Building enterprise scale web applications
+- Experience building enterprise scale web applications (100k+ pageviews/month)
-- Codeception or PHPUnit testing
+- Writing unit tests with Codeception or PHPUnit
-- Bash scripting
-- Automated deployments
-- PSR Coding standards
+- Adhering to PSR Coding standards
+- Creating RESTful web services
+- Queries using raw MySQL or an ORM like Eloquent

 ### Nice to Haves
-- Chef, Puppet, or Docker
 - Familiarity with service oriented architecture
-- Experience with microservice architecture
+- Experience with microservices
 - Agile product team experience
 - Open source experience with a variety of technologies

 ### Projects
 - Supporting our Senior Backend Engineer in developing new APIs and supporting existing infrasturcture
-- Setting up and managing queue servers
-- Setting up caching in Laravel PHP projects

 Interested?
 We'd like to speak with you.
 Simply email jobs@packback.co with your resume and a link to your Github profile.